kmad/kmad.github.io/_posts/2025-04-27-AI-Long-Horizon-Tasks.md

 The first thing that jumps out is the pace: since the release of GPT-2 in 2019, "the length of tasks ... that generalist autonomous frontier model agents can complete with 50% reliability has been doubling approximately every 7 months."
 More importantly, in evaluating the 2023-2025 time period they also "measure the 80% time horizon of models and find a similar trend, though **horizons are roughly 5x shorter**."

 The tasks chosen for this evaluation were "designed to be realistic" and "economically useful" <sup title="Page 6">6</sup>.
-In developing the test suite they "observed that real-world intellectual labor consists in part of measurable, single-step actions shorter than 1-minute" <a class="page-ref" title="page 6">[6]</a>.
+In developing the test suite they "observed that real-world intellectual labor consists in part of measurable, single-step actions shorter than 1-minute" <sup title="Page 6">6</sup>.
 Generally I agree with that view, depending on your responsibilities.
 For engineers, this could be finding certain files, pulling down documentation, or checking a wikipedia page.

 The baseline used was individuals who have attended top-100 universities and have an average of 5 years of relevant experience.